kadykov/cv-adapt/docs/reference/api/renderers.md

 1. Implement the base renderer interfaces defined in `cv_adapter.renderers.base`
 2. Work with DTOs from `cv_adapter.dto` for data representation
-3. Follow the established patterns for language support and error handling
+3. Follow the established patterns for type handling (see JSON Renderer for example)
+4. Implement proper error handling using `RendererError`

 Example implementation structure:
 ```python